 Castle Game Engine is written mostly in Pascal.

-Across all Pascal projects on Open Hub, 14% all source code lines are comments.For Castle Game Engine, this figure is only 27%.
+Across all Pascal projects on Open Hub, 13% of all source code lines are comments.For Castle Game Engine, this figure is only 19%.

-This very impressive number of comments puts Castle Game Engine among the top 10% of all Pascal projects on Open Hub.
+This high number of comments puts Castle Game Engine among the highest one-third of all Pascal projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

 Over the past twelve months, 2 developers contributed new code to Castle Game Engine, making this a relatively small project team.